Chapter 5:

 John 6.38-40

-I have come down from heaven to do, not my will, but the will of him that sent me.
-This is the will of him that sent me, that I should lose nothing out of all that he has given me but that I should resurrect it at the last day.
-For this is the will of my Father, that everyone that beholds the Son and exercises faith in him should have everlasting life, and I will resurrect him at the last day.
+I have come down from heaven to do, not my own will, but the will of him who sent me.
+This is the will of him who sent me, that I should lose none out of all those whom he has given me, but that I should resurrect them on the last day.
+For this is the will of my Father, that everyone who recognizes the Son and exercises faith in him should have everlasting life, and I will resurrect him on the last day.

 There is no salvation in anyone else, for there is not another name under heaven that has been given among men by which we must get saved.

-. . .
+Ephesians 2:1-5, 13, 18 . . .
 God made you alive, though you were dead in your trespasses and sins in which you once walked, according to the system of things of this world, according to the ruler of the authority of the air, the spirit that now operates in the sons of disobedience.
-Yes, among them we all at one time conducted ourselves in harmony with the desires of our flesh, doing the things willed by the flesh and the thoughts, and we were naturally children of wrath even as the rest.
-But God, who is rich in mercy, for his great love with which he loved us, made us alive together with the Christ, even when we were dead in trespasses; by undeserved kindness you have been saved. . .
+Yes, among them we all at one time conducted ourselves in harmony with the desires of our flesh, carrying out the will of the flesh and of our thoughts, and we were naturally children of wrath just as the rest.
+But God, being rich in mercy, because his great love with which he loved us, made us alive together with the Christ, even when we were dead in trespasses; by undeserved kindness you have been saved. . .
 13 But now in union with Christ Jesus you who were once far off have come to be near by the blood of the Christ. . .
-18 because through him we, both peoples, have the approach to the Father by one spirit.
+18 because through him we, both peoples, have free access to the Father by one spirit.

 There is actually to us one God the Father, out of whom all things are, and we for him; and there is one Lord, Jesus Christ, through whom all things are, and we through him.